thegerrit/data_science/tutorial/README.md

 ## Deliverable 1: Final Presentation - Dec.
 3 & 5, 2019.

-You (and your partner) will give a 7-10 minute presentation in class.
+You (and your partner) will give a 5 minute presentation in class to your peers.
 In this presentation you are role playing a bit -- your job is to convince the audience that the problem you investigated was interesting and meaningful.
-Furthermore, you should give some detail of the analysis and you should make specific policy or outcome recommendations as the conclusion of your analysis.
+An ideal talk will cover every step of the Data Lifecycle that we have discussed in class: (1) where you got your data, (2) how you loaded and preprocessed your data, (3) some exploratory analysis to show important features, (4) a hypothesis about the data and supporting evidence, (5) an important conclusion to draw from your data.

 Some resources for giving a good talk:
 1. Simon Peyton Jones, [How To Give a Great Research Talk](https://www.microsoft.com/en-us/research/academic-program/give-great-research-talk/)